Children are wonderful. They are pure, innocent, and always open to learning something from everything around them.

 At this point, you might think that your little ones may be too young and immature for major spiritual nurturing.
 However, you can encourage their spiritual side to come out in indirect ways.
 Currently, you might teach your child to be kind to others and perhaps express your faith when they ask questions about the cosmos.

 Even minor and gradual steps count towards nurturing your child's spiritual base and path later in the future.
 As your child matures, strong bonds with family and community, paired with a feeling of contribution to society and a purpose, can make your child more tolerant of adversity.

-So here are five tips to nurturing the spiritual side of your child:
+So here are five tips for nurturing the spiritual side of your child:

 1. Introduce them to the spiritual world from a very young age.